 Hanshin Koshien Stadium Museum: A treasure house of Koshien memorabilia!

-The museum is divided into two zones, the High School Baseball Zone and the Hanshin Tigers Zone, each rich with historical memorabilia and video clips.
-We begin by going up the red carpeted staircase right after entering.
+The museum is divided into two zones: the High School Baseball Zone and the Hanshin Tigers Zone.
+Each is rich with historical memorabilia and video clips.
+We begin by going up the red-carpeted staircase right after entering.

 Here also is the original pennant from the National High School Baseball Championship of Japan (Summer Koshien).